SThieshen/kickstarter-analysis/README.md

       2 Failed play campaigns had a much higher average goal at $10,554, with the average pledge being $559.

         -which tells us, setting a lower crowdfunding goal of around $5,000, produces better outcomes.

+        -Also look at our chart analyzing 'Great Britain Musicals'- this visual tells us that the average campaign goal is around £4,000, and because this falls out of range of any outliers in our data for the actual pledged amount, it would be best to try to produce under £2,000.